Third-party validated (TestFort QA Lab, Dec 2025)

 Defense & Autonomous Systems

-Deterministic vector math for safety-critical edge compute
+Deterministic computation for safety-critical edge systems

 DO-178C certification-ready architecture with SHA-256 verified calculations for targeting systems, sensor fusion, and autonomous navigation.